PaddlePaddle/PaddleHub/README.md

 ## Contribution
 We welcome you to contribute code to PaddleHub, and thank you for your feedback.

-* Many thanks to [肖培楷](https://github.com/jm12138), Contributed to street scene animation, portrait animation, gesture key point recognition, sky replacement, depth estimation, portrait segmentation and other modules
+* Many thanks to [肖培楷](https://github.com/jm12138), Contributed to street scene cartoonization, portrait cartoonization, gesture key point recognition, sky replacement, depth estimation, portrait segmentation and other modules
 * Many thanks to [Austendeng](https://github.com/Austendeng) for fixing the SequenceLabelReader
 * Many thanks to [cclauss](https://github.com/cclauss) optimizing travis-ci check
 * Many thanks to [奇想天外](http://www.cheerthink.com/)，Contributed a demo of mask detection